-You have an initial cancellation period which ends 14 days after the day on which you took out your legal advice subscription.
-Cancel during this time and your subscription will end straight away and you will be entitled to a full refund of any joining fee paid and the subscription payment you have paid unless you have requested and received legal advice or guidance from us before you cancelled.
+You can cancel your legal advice subscription within the first 14 days of it commencing.
+Your subscription will end straight away and you will be entitled to a full refund of any joining fee paid and the subscription payment you have paid unless you have requested and received legal advice or guidance from us before you cancelled.
 If you have received legal advice or guidance from us, you'll be refunded the subscription payment you made, minus an amount for the number of days your subscription has been active up to when you cancelled; any joining fee paid will be non-refundable.

-In the first year of your annual membership: After the initial cancellation period you can tell us at any time that you do not want your subscription to continue beyond the year you have paid for; we will not provide a full or partial refund of your annual payment but you will continue to receive all the member benefits you have paid for up to when your subscription ends and no further payments will be taken.
+In the first year of your annual membership: After your first 14 days of membership you can tell us at any time that you do not want your subscription to continue beyond the year you have paid for; we will not provide a full or partial refund of your annual payment but you will continue to receive all the member benefits you have paid for up to when your subscription ends and no further payments will be taken.

-After the first year of your annual membership: Each time your subscription renews you will again have an initial cancellation period of 14 days in which to cancel your subscription and receive a full refund of the subscription payment made following the relevant renewal.
+After the first year of your annual membership: Each time your subscription renews you will again have 14 days in which to cancel your subscription and receive a full refund of the subscription payment made following the relevant renewal.
 After this you can tell us at any time that you want to cancel your subscription; your subscription will end 30 days after we receive your cancellation request.
 We'll provide a pro-rata refund of the subscription payment you have made for the year you're cancelling in, we'll base this on the number of days left on your subscription for that year.